ysolomchenko/gdi-specification/specification/opamp_datamodel.md

 authoritative source for whether profilers are running and for the profiler settings it contains.

-An `AgentRemoteConfig` is completely empty when its `config.config_map` contains no entries.
-When an agent receives a completely empty remote configuration, it MUST discard any previously accepted remote configuration and restore all profiling settings represented by this schema to the values from the initial agent configuration established at startup.
-The initial agent configuration remains authoritative until the agent accepts another non-empty remote configuration.
+When an `AgentRemoteConfig.config.config_map` contains no `splunk.remote.config` entry, the agent MUST discard any previously accepted `splunk.remote.config` and restore all profiling settings represented by this schema to the values from the initial agent configuration established at startup.
+The initial agent configuration remains authoritative until the agent accepts a remote configuration containing a `splunk.remote.config` entry.

 ### Data Format